Ambilineality: India

-In Polynesia
+In Oceania

-In Polynesia, numerous groups are found to have ambilineal descent systems.
-In the Northern Gilbert Islands ambilineal descent systems are evident in both Butaritari and Makin.
+In the Northern Gilbert Islands of Butaritari and Makin, which are in Micronesia, ambilineal descent systems are evident.
 In both groups ambilineal descent is understood through land ownership, occupation, and inheritance.
 Membership in an ambilineal descent group, often called a ramage, includes those who can trace their descent (through either the female or male line) to the founder of the group, as well as individuals who can trace their descent to the founder and have inherited land rights to a part of the founder's estate.
 In this system an individual is not a member of every group they can genealogically trace kinship to.
 Rather, membership depends on land possession within the group.
 Upon marriage, couples have the choice in which group they want to join.

 Ambilineal systems are also found in Samoa, Tonga and with Māori people in New Zealand.
 Similarly to Butaritari and Makin, land ownership and inheritance is the basis for membership and affiliation in a descent group, but in these three systems membership is most often based on the male line.
 In this system, both the mother and father can be used for affiliation with a particular descent group, but emphasis is placed on the father.
 While it is most desirable for membership into the father's group female links are also used especially when aligning with the female line brings increased power, wealth, or social standing.